-Prior to his election to the House of Delegates, Delegate Gilbert began his career as a full-time prosecutor.
+Prior to his election to the House of Delegates, Speaker Gilbert was a full-time prosecutor.
 His first job was with the Office of the Commonwealth’s Attorney for the City of Lynchburg, where he was a member of the Violent Crime Prosecution Team.

 In 1999, he was fortunate to be able to return home and work in the Office of the Commonwealth’s Attorney for Shenandoah County for six years where he was lead prosecutor in a number of major cases.
 After his election to the House, Gilbert worked for several years as a prosecutor in both the Warren County and Frederick County Commonwealth’s Attorneys Offices.

 He has taught the art of trial advocacy to fellow prosecutors at the Commonwealth’s Attorneys’ annual trial advocacy school.
 Taking advantage of his experience in Virginia’s criminal justice system, Gilbert’s primary legislative focus is public safety.

 Gilbert is a 1989 graduate of Central High School of Woodstock, where he served as student body president and played three varsity sports.
 He attended the University of Virginia, where he earned a bachelor’s degree in Government in 1993.
 While at UVA, he was a legislative intern in the Capitol Hill office of then U.S. Representative George Allen.